NewPINNs: Physics-Informing Neural Networks Using Conventional Solvers for Partial Differential Equations: Experiments

+Reference solutions are generated with a finite volume method (FVM) implemented in FiPy, which enforces the governing equation in integral form over a collection of control volumes \cite{FiPy:2009}.
+The domain is discretized on a uniform Cartesian grid of $32 \times 32$ square cells, and cell averages of $u$ are evolved in time by balancing diffusive and convective fluxes across the cell faces.
+Diffusive fluxes use second-order central differences, while the drift term $u\nabla V$ uses an exponential fitting scheme that improves stability in convection-dominated regimes and preserves positivity of the density.
+Time integration follows a semi-implicit scheme with step size $\Delta t = 1/32$, and each solver call during training advances the system for $N_s = 10$ steps, which substantially reduces transients while remaining inexpensive.
+The conservative structure of the discretization keeps mass conserved up to solver tolerances throughout training.

+The neural network is a U-Net with a single input channel for the scalar parameter $\alpha$ and a single output channel for the density $u$ on a $32 \times 32$ grid, using three down- and up-sampling stages with channel widths $(64,128,256)$ \citep{Ronneberger2015}.
+Training inputs are normalized constant images built from 256 uniformly sampled values of $\alpha \in [1.0,2.0]$.
+For each value the network produces a candidate equilibrium density $u_{\mathrm{grid}}(\alpha)$, which is interpreted as a set of cell averages and passed to FiPy as an initial condition, and the solver advances this state for $N_s$ iterations to produce $u_{\mathrm{solver}}(\alpha)$.
+We train with a batch size of 64 and a learning rate of $10^{-4}$ under cosine annealing \citep{loshchilov2017sgdrstochasticgradientdescent} for 1000 epochs, with the loss converging to the order of $10^{-4}$ as shown in Figure~\ref{fig:2dfpeloss}.

+Because the network output serves as a virtual initial condition for the finite volume solver, initialization again plays a central role in training stability.
+Standard Kaiming initialization produces outputs smooth and bounded enough to ensure solver convergence throughout training \citep{he2015delving}

-As shown in Figure~\ref{fig:fpe2d}, the predicted solution closely matches the analytical equilibrium distribution, with pointwise errors on the order of $10^{-3}$.
-Over the full parameter range, the $L^2$ error between the predicted and analytical solutions remains below $5 \times 10^{-3}$ for most values of $\alpha$, as summarized in Figure~\ref{fig:2dfpeloss}.
+As shown in Figure~\ref{fig:fpe2d}, the predicted solution closely matches the analytical equilibrium distribution.
+Across the full range $\alpha \in [1,2]$ the learned densities track the analytical Boltzmann solutions closely, with the $L^2$ error between the predicted and analytical solutions remaining below $5 \times 10^{-3}$ for most values of $\alpha$, as summarized in Figure~\ref{fig:2dfpeloss}.
+The network therefore captures both the spatial structure and the amplitude variation induced by changes in $\alpha$, which shows that \method can accurately learn steady-state solutions governed by finite volume discretizations.